HOLDTRON/tronsr-template/INTRO.md

-HOLDTRON is an independent investment community that aims to inform and encourage new investors to acquire and maintain. we as long-term investors are surrounded by negative information about tron projects.
+HOLDTRON is an independent investment community that aims to inform and encourage new investors to acquire and maintain TRON.
+We as long-term investors are surrounded by negative information about tron projects.
 That affects any investor from the smallest to the largest.

 HOLDTRON has joined forces and will provide information on the great projects of the tron foundation and the contracts that will be acquired over time.